Aibota Yertaikyzy: 2025

-In 2025, Yertaikyzy competed at the Grand Prix Thiais in late March, and took 7th place in the all-around.
+In 2025, Aibota competed at the Grand Prix Thiais in late March, and took 7th place in the all-around.
 In April, she competed at the World Cup Tashkent and placed 5th in the all-around, 4th in hoop, 6th in clubs and 6th in ribbon.
 In May, she was selected to compete at the Asian Championships in Singapore, where she won the bronze medal in the all-around and gold in ribbon.
 She competed at the 2025 Summer Universiade in July, where she took 5th place in the all-around and won a bronze medal in the ribbon final.
-On July 25-27, she competed at the Cluj-Napoca World Challenge Cup and finished 9th in the all-around.
+On July 25–27, she competed at the Cluj-Napoca World Challenge Cup and finished 9th in the all-around.
 She qualified to the ribbon final, finishing in 4th place.

-Yertaikyzy was selected to represent Kazakhstan alongside Aiym Meirzhanova at the 2025 World Championships, in Rio de Janeiro, Brazil.
+Aibota was selected to represent Kazakhstan alongside Aiym Meirzhanova at the 2025 World Championships, in Rio de Janeiro, Brazil.
 They took 13th place in the team competition together with the senior group.
 She finished in 34th place in all-around qualifications due to mistakes in her ball routine (score 23.400).

 In September, she took 5th place in the all-around at the Brno Grand Prix.
 In the finals, she won silver medals with clubs and ribbon.

+2026

+In February she won silver medal in the all-around the Kazakhstani National Championships.
+She also won gold medals in hoop and ribbon and silver in ball and clubs.
+In March, she competed at Marbella Grand Prix and took 11th place.
+She also qualified to two apparatus finals, finishing 8th with hoop and 7th with clubs.
+She competed at World Cup Sofia, where she finished on 14th place in all-around.
+In April, she took 36th place in all-around at World Cup Baku.

+At the 2026 Asian Championships in Bishkek, she won silver in the all-around final.
+She qualified for all apparatus finals, finishing 6th with hoop, 8th with ball, 4th with clubs and 3rd with ribbon.
+Additionally, she finished second in the team ranking, together with teammate Akmaral Yerekesheva and the national team of Kazakhstan.

+In July she participated to the Milan World Cup, placing 32nd in the all-around and with ribbon being her best apparatus.
+In August, she was selected to participate to the World Championships in Frankfurt am Main, where she finished 24th in the all-around, 10th with hoop, 33rd with ball, 15th with clubs and 32nd with ribbon.